jinkyukim-me/Learn-Python-Programming/README.md

 <details>
     <summary>
-        ▶️ Note
+        It may not be the best idea to be using an IDE...
     </summary>
-        It may not be the best idea to be using an IDE.
         Relying on an IDE means that you can’t work with new programming languages until some company decides to sell you an IDE for that language.
 This means you can’t use that new language until the language is large enough to justify a lucrative customer base.
 If you are confident you can work with only a programmer’s text editor (like Vim, Emacs, Atom, etc.) then you don’t have to wait for a third party.
 IDEs are nice in some situations (such as working with a giant existing code base) but being addicted to them will limit your future.
 You should also not use IDLE.
 It has serious limitations in how it works and isn’t a very good piece of software.
 All you need is a simple text editor, a shell, and Python.
 </details>

 <br></br>